tls-inspector/tls-inspector/CertificateKit/TestServer/README.md

 **7. Big HTTP Header**

 This server accepts any HTTP request, invalid or otherwise, and responds with a valid HTTP response of a HTML document.
 However, this response includes a HTTP header `A-Large-Header` which has a value of 200KiB of ASCII `1`'s.

+**8 & 9 Revoked Certificate**

+This is the same as the Basic HTTPS server, however the leaf certificate contains a CRL distribution point and a OCSP responder, both of which will report that the certificate is revoked.

+Server #9 is reserved for the CRL & OCSP providers for this certificate.